Aurnytoraink/arc-gnome-theme/README.md

 ## Description

-This is a bunch of CSS code to make Firefox look closer to GNOME's native apps.
+This is a bunch of CSS code to make Firefox look closer to GNOME's native apps with Arc browser look in mind.

 ### Getting in Touch